PGScatalog/pgsc_calc/docs/how-to/calculate_custom.rst

      - effect_allele
      - other_allele
      - effect_weight
-   * - 22
+   * - 1
-     - 17080378
+     - 2245570
      - G
+     - C
+     - -2.76009e-02
+   * - 8
+     - 26435271
+     - T
+     - C
+     - 1.95432e-02
+   * - 10
+     - 30287398
+     - C
-     - A
+     - T
-     - 0.01045457
+     - 1.82417e-02

 Save the file as ``scorefile.txt``.
 The file should be in tab separated values (TSV) format.
+Column names are defined in the PGS Catalog `scoring file format v2.0`_, and key metadata (e.g. ``genome_build`` should be specificied in the header) to ensure variant matching and/or liftover is consistent with the target genotyping data.
+Example `scorefile templates`_ are available in the calculator repository.
 Scorefiles can be compressed with gzip if you would like to save storage space (e.g. ``scorefile.txt.gz``).
-Column names are defined in the PGS Catalog `scoring file format v2.0`_.
-Example `scorefile templates`_ are available in the calculator repository.

 This how to guide describes a simple scoring file.
 More complicated scoring files need extra work: